odemolliens/react-native-logging-tools/README.md

 ```

 ### How to use
-Before any call to `react-native-logging`'s features, you have to initialize it.
+Before any call to `react-native-logging-tools`'s features, you have to initialize it.

 #### Initialization